satishccy/arcraft/README.md

 ## Description

-Arcraft is a comprehensive SDK for working with Algorand's ARC standards in Node.js environments.
+Arcraft is a comprehensive SDK for working with Algorand's ARC standards in both Node.js and browser environments.
 It provides utilities for creating and managing NFTs according to the ARC-3 standard, interacting with IPFS for decentralized storage, and handling core Algorand assets.

 ## Installation